 - 1. Explain the importance of designing good monitoring practices. - 2.
 Describe elements of effective project monitoring and controlling. - 3.
-Detail how to decide what to monitor and when, and list some useful items to monitor. - 4.
+Understand how to decide what to monitor and when, and list some useful items to monitor. - 4.
 Distill monitoring information into reports that are useful to different stakeholders. - 5.
 Describe the process of quality planning. - 6.
 Explain how linearity bias can mislead assessment of project progress. - 7.
-Describe the inputs required for an earned value analysis. - 8.
-Explain a time-phased budget. - 9.
-Calculate and interpret the various earned value analysis metrics.
+Understand the inputs required for an earned value analysis. - 8.
+Understand a time-phased budget. - 9.
+Understand how to calculate and interpret the various earned value analysis metrics.